jmhart324/Data-Analyst-Portfolio/README.md

 recommendations to enhance operational eﬃciency.
 - Conduct in-depth reviews of claims and adjustment data to identify trends, discrepancies, and opportunities for process optimization.
-- Perform root-cause analysis to support accurate benefit applicaKon, contract interpretaKon, and regulatory compliance.
+- Perform root-cause analysis to support accurate benefit application, contract interpretation, and regulatory compliance.
 - Utilize Excel and data visualization tools to track key performance metrics, improve reporting accuracy, and drive informed decision-making.